Special-K-s-Flightsim-Bots/DCSServerBot/reports/README.md

 If your query needs values, you can provide them as a dictionary to your report() call.

 ### SQLTable
-Similar to the Table element but with values from a SQL query:
+Similar to the Table element but with values from an SQL query:
 ```json
 "elements": [
     {